uwscope/scope-web/README.md

 - [Pipenv](https://pipenv.pypa.io/en/latest/)

-  Pipenv manages the creation of a Python virtual environment and pip installation of dependencies in that environment.
+  Pipenv manages creation of a Python virtual environment and pip installation of dependencies in that environment.

   Pipenv must be installed in an existing Python installation, typically a global installation: